lironamy/Front-store/README.md

 ## Contributing

-We welcome contributions to enhance the Store Dashboard!
+We welcome contributions to enhance SunFire!
 If you find any bugs or have ideas for improvements, feel free to:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)